bimdata/javascript-api-client/docs/ModelApi.md

 - **Accept**: Not defined

-## bulkRemoveElementsFromClassificationDeprecated
+## bulkRemoveElementsFromClassification

-> bulkRemoveElementsFromClassificationDeprecated(cloudPk, ifcPk, modelClassificationPk, projectPk, data)
+> bulkRemoveElementsFromClassification(cloudPk, modelClassificationPk, modelPk, projectPk, data)

 Remove the classifications from all elements